monarch-initiative/ontogpt/README.md

 `gene_functions : <semicolon-separated list of gene to molecular activities relationships>`

-The output of this is then passed through further llama iterations.
+The output of this is then passed through further SPIRES iterations.

 ## Text length limit